20+ Elf on a Shelf Ideas - simple and quick - Greater Lansing Area Moms

 Also last year, the Elf was found on the couch reading, “You are a Badass,” not only did the kids (who could read) find this amusing, it was nice to see the Elf do some work on self-doubting himself.

 Letter boards*.
 Never ending possibilities.
-And the Elf always seems to scatter a few letters around to make it look like he, or she, really had to work.
+And the Elf on a Shelf always seems to scatter a few letters around to make it look like he, or she, really had to work.
 And again, the Elf visits the kids, the kids need to help pick up the mess. *one school mascot is the Bee, he had a play on words!

 Our Elf is a game player.
 On more than one occasion he has been found battling it out with other toys – think Toy Story and FREEZE when Andy shows up.
 Battleship, checkers, Connect Four, UNO – you name it, this Elf is all in.
-Here is is sharing a LEGO Advent Calendar with some believers.
+Here he is sharing a LEGO Advent Calendar with some believers.

 Want to make a book fort?
 Heck yes!